-Santoku kitchen knife by Svord made in Auckland, New Zealand
+Santoku kitchen knife by Svord made in Auckland, New Zealand, four colours

 The best kitchen knife to choose for yourself or anyone who loves to cook.
 Based on the traditional Japanese Santoku style, this sharp and well-balanced stainless steel chef's knife is perfect daily food tasks like slicing, dicing and mincing.
 Made with Swedish cutlery steel and an easy care black poly handle by master cutler Bryan Baker and his team of knife makers at Svord.